City Council at the

 A soft-story building refers to a multi-story, wood- frame structure that contains parking or other similar open floor space that causes soft, weak, or open-front wall lines, or the majority of the ground floor or basement portion of the structure contains an open floor space, and there exists one or more stories above.
 Many of these buildings are particularly vulnerable to major damage or collapse in a major seismic event.

-A survey of city properties identified about 300 soft-story wood frame buildings and they are home to 2,000 households — a quarter of all renting households and rental properties in the city.
+A survey of city properties identified about 300 soft-story wood frame buildings built before 1978 and 80% have 10 or fewer units each.
+All told they are home to about 2,000 households — a quarter of all renting households in the city.

 Section 10.
 The City Council hereby amends Chapter 6 of Title 4 of the Beverly Hills Municipal Code to add new Section 4–6–11 thereto to read as follows:

 4–6–11: EXPENDITURE S MANDATED BY LAW: Unless otherwise provided by law, including a requirement of the Municipal Code, the landlord may pass through to the tenant of an apartment unit the cost of any improvement mandated by any government statute, rule, or regulation that became effective on or after January 1, 2017, allocated among all the dwelling units of the building based on the square footage of the apartment units and annualized in accordance with the straight line depreciation schedules allowed under the federal income tax laws. – Draft urgency ordinance 2/24/17 (emphasis mine)

 Staff had tucked that change into the draft urgency ordinance presented to Council on February 24th.
 If Councilmember Lili Bosse had not read carefully, and then persuaded fellow councilmembers to instead make it part of the rent adjustment process, we tenants would have been stuck with 100% of the seismic cost.